Expand description

 });You can also run multiple headless apps in the same process, one per thread, if the crate is build using the "multi_app" feature.

-§App Extension
+§App Extensions

 App services are defined by convention, there is no service trait or struct.
 Proper service implementations follow these rules: